NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

 \subsubsection{Baselines and Measures}

-Our baselines consist of task-specific and multi-task models for dense retrieval and reranking trained by the traditional fine-tuning paradigm (\textbf{DPR}~\cite{dpr} for dense retrieval and \textbf{MonoBert}~\cite{monobert} for reranking).
+Our baselines consist of task-specific and multi-task models for dense retrieval and reranking trained by the traditional fine-tuning paradigm.

 The task-specific models (i.e. \textbf{Fine-tuning$_{sp}$}) are specifically trained on the dataset corresponding to each task listed in Table~\ref{table:basic-datasets retrieval} and Table~\ref{table:basic-datasets reranking}, and tested on the corresponding task.
 For dense retrieval, the implementation details of Fine-tuning$_{sp}$ are consistent with DPR.
-For reranking, the implementation details of Fine-tuning$_{sp}$ are consistent with MonoBert.
-DPR uses [CLS] token of BERT to represent query and document as dense vectors and get top-k relevance documents by the approximate nearest neighbor algorithm for retrieval.
-MonoBert takes the concatenating query and document as the input and feeds the embedding of [CLS] into a feed-forward network to judge the relevance for reranking, both of them are based on the traditional fine-tuning paradigm of PLMs.
+For reranking, the implementation details of Fine-tuning$_{sp}$ are consistent with MonoBert. {DPR uses [CLS] token of BERT to represent query and document as dense vectors and use the in-batch contrastive loss as the learning objective.
+MonoBer concatenates query and document as the input and feeds the embedding of [CLS] into a feed-forward network to judge the relevance.
+Both of them are based on the traditional fine-tuning paradigm of PLMs.
+In this paper, we only discuss the advantages of NIR-Prompt over the fine-tuning paradigm.
+More optimization techniques such as hard negative sampling and distillation are not specifically discussed, because they can also be applied to our method.}